dfeich/emacs-course/README.md

 is attained through the add-ons that the community has created over the years.

+This is a **work in progress.** The parts which I have already covered, I mark by filled checkboxes.

 1. Basic Emacs and Org mode
     -   this is a big first stage, but I think that Org mode must be introduced early, because it is one of the principal features that immediately offers big benefits to new users
-    -   basic editing
+    -   basic editor features
+        -   [X] file loading, saving, save as
+        -   [X] searching for strings and regexps
-    -   file management (dired)
+    -   file management
+        -   [X] efficient file navigation with helm and ido
+        -   [ ] dired file manager - basic commands
-    -   org mode as a basic task manager (org agenda, basic org file features)
+    -   [X] org mode as a basic task manager (org agenda, basic org file features)
-    -   easier user interface with helm, smex, ido
+    -   [X] executing Emacs commands
+        -   [X] using smex or helm to more easily execute commands
-    -   emacs package management
+    -   [ ] Emacs package management
-    -   how to use the info and help systems
+    -   [X] how to use the info and help systems
-    -   minimal emacs lisp knowledge, just enough to understand the config in a rudimentary way and lose the fear of parentheses
+    -   [ ] minimal Emacs lisp knowledge, just enough to understand the config in a rudimentary way and lose the fear of parentheses
 2. Emacs for higher productivity, programming and system management
-    -   emacs daemon
+    -   [ ] Emacs daemon
-    -   Magit - is there a better Git interface then this?
+    -   [ ] Magit - is there a better Git interface than this project from Jonas Bernoulli?
-    -   Tramp (a killer feaure for users working on remote hosts.
+    -   [ ] Tramp (a killer feature for users working on remote hosts.
 Loved by system administrators and developers)
-    -   Org capture - create tasks and back-links from everywhere
+    -   [ ] Org capture - create tasks and back-links from everywhere
-    -   gpg for encrypting files
+    -   [ ] Emacs Macros
+    -   [ ] do inline calculations with Calc
-    -   dired revisited
+    -   [ ] dired revisited
-    -   command execution from Emacs
+    -   [ ] shell command execution from Emacs
-    -   a look at some of the programming modes
+    -   [ ] a look at some of the programming modes
-    -   lsp-mode (a modern IDE interface in Emacs)
+    -   [ ] lsp-mode (a modern IDE interface in Emacs)
-    -   linting (Syntax checking with flycheck)
+    -   [ ] linting (Syntax checking with flycheck)
+    -   [ ] gpg for encrypting files
-3. Authoring LaTeX, HTML, and other documents with Org mode
+3. Authoring Latex, HTML, and other documents with Org mode
-    -   write scientific documents containing math, preview the math
+    -   [ ] write scientific documents containing math, preview the math
-    -   do inline calculations with Calc
-    -   include graphics and screenshots
+    -   [ ] include graphics and screenshots
-    -   simple first steps with Org Babel to execute code and create graphics
+    -   [ ] simple first steps with Org Babel to execute code and create graphics
 4. Org Babel for real
-5. Fast Presentations with LaTeX beamer through Org
+5. Fast Presentations with Latex beamer through Org
 6. Integrating with your browser
-    -   Use emacs to edit forms in browsers like Firefox or Chrome (through the daemon)
+    -   [ ] Use Emacs to edit forms in browsers like Firefox or Chrome (through the daemon)
-    -   org-protocol: transfer information from the browser to Emacs, e.g. mark some text in the browser and get it into emacs, or convert a web page to org mode and find it ready in your buffer!
+    -   [ ] org-protocol: transfer information from the browser to Emacs, e.g. mark some text in the browser and get it into Emacs, or convert a web page to org mode and find it ready in your buffer!
 7. Emacs and email
-    -   mu4e and mbsync to manage email
+    -   [ ] mu4e and mbsync to manage email
-    -   integrate email with org mode task management, making efficient use of org capture and email links in workflows.
+    -   [ ] integrate email with org mode task management, making efficient use of org capture and email links in workflows.
 8. Emacs for science
-    -   helm-bitex
+    -   [ ] helm-bibtex
-    -   org-ref
+    -   [ ] org-ref
-    -   org-babel
+    -   [ ] org-babel
-    -   org-noter and PDF management
+    -   [ ] org-noter and PDF management
-    -   jupyter (maybe)
+    -   [ ] jupyter (maybe)